jeremy-collette/terminal2tanks/week07/week07.md

 ---

 ## What is a class?
+* Previously, we've been using `string`, `float`, `integer`, and even `list`.
+These are 'built-in types'.
 * A class is a 'user-defined type'.
-Previously, we've been using `string`, `float`, `integer`, and even `list`.
+A type that we create ourselves!
-* In programming, we often find the need for more complicated types, that contain more simple types.
+* This is because we often find the need for more complicated functionality, that built-in types cannot provide.
 * Often, a class will represent a real-world concept.
 * For example, lets create the `Point` class to hold a coordinate on a 2D plane.